 Stretching from Ireland’s highest peak Carrauntoohil (1,039m) to the Blue Flag beaches of Castlemaine Harbour, encompassing the unspoiled beauty of Glencar the “Highlands of Kerry” this region provides an awesome backdrop and has been dubbed Ireland’s Adventure Playground.
 The area offers the chance to take part in an abundance of outdoor activities such as walking, hiking, biking, climbing, kayaking and surfing all in close proximity to each other.

 There are plenty of other things to do in the region, including horse riding on golden beaches, golf, unique festivals, markets and heritage attractions.

-After a day taking the sights, visitors will be spoilt for choice with a wide range of restaurants, pubs and accommodation in a selection of fabulous B&B’s, manor houses or boutique hotels & self-catering that the Reeks District region has to offer, all while retaining a traditional Irish welcome, just enquire with us for recommendations or have a look at our Hike Eat Sleep Packages!
+After a day taking the sights, visitors will be spoilt for choice with a wide range of restaurants, pubs and accommodation in a selection of fabulous B&B’s, manor houses or boutique hotels & self-catering that this spectacular region has to offer, all while retaining a traditional Irish welcome, just enquire with us for recommendations or have a look at our Hike Eat Sleep Packages!

 Where is the meeting point?

 The majority of our guided mountain ascents depart from Cronin’s Yard which is a twenty minute drive west of Killarney.
 For over 300 years Cronin’s Yard has been used as the traditional starting point for ascents of Ireland’s highest mountain, Carrauntoohil.
 Situated at the entrance to the Hag’s Glen at Mealis, Beaufort, this is the gateway to the MacGillycuddy’s Reeks and the ideal base from which to explore the surrounding peaks.